 Another species preferring the arid lands found in Kidepo is the delicate Grant’s gazelle, a light brown animal with lyre- shaped horns.
 Although herds can number up to 400, it is more common to see 20 to 400 of these gazelles grazing together on the plains.

 Although quite common elsewhere in East Africa, the chestnut-colored Impala is found in Uganda only in Lake Mburo National park.
 Only the males have horns.
 Impala are tremendous jumpers, and it’s a fantastic sight to see a heard, white tails flashing, leaping over bushes and rocks, often seemingly just for the sheer joy of it.

-More elusive is the bushbuck, common but shy antelope of the forest and rerine woodland.
+More elusive is the bushbuck, Antelopes Shapes exist Uganda is also common but shy antelope of the forest and rerine woodland.
 In Uganda, bushbuck can be found in most forest and national parks; it is particularly plentiful in Queen Elizabeth National park.
 The male bushbuck is handsome animal with dark chestnut coat flecked with white spots and stripes.
 The female is smaller and lighter colored and is often mistaken for a duiker, of which there are numerous species in Uganda.
-Most Ugandan duikers prefer forest as their habitat, but one, the grey duiker, is more often seen in woodland and savannah.
+Most Ugandan duikers prefer forest as their habitat, but one, the grey duiker, is more often seen in woodland and Savannah.
 The red Harvey’s, blue and yellow-backed duikers are wide spread in the country’s forests.

 One of the more unusual antelope’s resident in Uganda is the situnga, found in many of the country’s papyrus swamps, where the animal’s greatly elongated hooves enable it to walk on floating vegetation.
 Its is very shy and hence difficult to see; when confronted, it dives under the water and hides, with only its nose showing.